cloud-atlas-ai/obsidian-ics/README.md

 I highly recommend pairing this with the [Day Planner](https://github.com/ivan-lednev/obsidian-day-planner) plugin: the output format is tuned to support it and you'll get support for seeing the day and week planners.

+## Why You Might Want to Use This Plugin

+There are many calendar integration plugins available for Obsidian, some with more features and bells and whistles.
+This plugin focuses on a different philosophy: **clean, maintainable code that adapts to user expectations rather than forcing users to adapt to the plugin**.

+Key advantages of this approach include:

+- **User-Friendly API**: The `getEvents()` method accepts date strings, moment objects, or Date objects - whatever is most natural for your use case
+- **Performance Through Simplicity**: Support for vdir (local calendar cache) enables lightning-fast workflows by treating your local calendar files as a cache
+- **Power User Friendly**: Designed for customization and automation through Templater and Dataview rather than trying to be everything to everyone
+- **Focused Feature Set**: Does one thing well - importing calendar events into notes - rather than trying to be a full calendar management system
+- **Predictable Behavior**: Clean, testable code that behaves consistently across different environments

+If you value simplicity, performance, and the ability to customize your calendar integration exactly how you want it, this plugin might be a good fit for your workflow.

 ## Installation

 This plugin is in the community plugin browser in Obsidian.
 Search for ICS and you can install it from there.